Parole board 'working' to have Bernardo victims' families attend hearing in-person | iNFOnews | Thompson-Okanagan's News Source

 Original Publication Date November 20, 2024 - 8:01 AM

-A lawyer representing the families of two teenage girls murdered by notorious killer and serial rapist Paul Bernardo says they have been denied the right to deliver their victim impact statements in person at Bernardo's upcoming parole hearing.
+A lawyer representing the families of two teenage girls murdered by notorious killer and serial rapist Paul Bernardo said they had been denied the right to deliver their statements in person at Bernardo's upcoming parole hearing.
+The issue was raised by Conservative Leader Pierre Poilievre during question period in the House of Commons Wednesday.

-In a letter sent to the Parole Board of Canada chairperson and others, lawyer Tim Danson says he was recently informed the victims' families won't be able to attend the Nov.
-26 hearing at La Macaza Institution in Quebec because the board was "unable to ensure safety and security of all hearing attendees."
+In a letter sent to the Parole Board of Canada chairperson and others, lawyer Tim Danson had said he was recently informed the victims' families would not be able to attend the hearing at the medium-security La Macaza Institution in Quebec because the board was "unable to ensure safety and security of all hearing attendees."

-Danson says the families are demanding that the hearing be adjourned to next month or some other date so they and their lawyers can travel to La Macaza and read their victim impact statements in person.
+Danson had said the families demanded the hearing be adjourned to next month or some other date so they and their lawyers can travel to La Macaza and read their victim impact statements in person.

 Bernardo was transferred from the maximum-security Millhaven Institution in Ontario to the medium-security La Macaza last year, a decision that prompted public outcry.